alibaba/BladeDISC/docs/developers/torch_add_a_new_operator.md

   + [`TorchToMhlo`](https://github.com/llvm/torch-mlir/tree/708fa346a6cffb9f1548730d77a19cc1c3d1991a/lib/Conversion/TorchToMhlo)
   + [`DiscTorchToMhlo`](https://github.com/alibaba/BladeDISC/blob/main/pytorch_blade/pytorch_blade/torch-mlir/lib/Conversion/TorchToMhlo/DiscTorchToMhlo.cpp)

+You can add BladeDISC special Torch operator lowerings to `DiscDecomposeComplexOps` and `DiscTorchToMhlo`.
+In general, it's encouraged to try to add lowerings to the passes in Torch-MLIR.

 Please reference to [Torch-MLIR Torch Ops Lowering](https://github.com/llvm/torch-mlir/wiki/Torch-ops-E2E-implementation#step-5-torch-ops-lowering) as well.

 ### Step 5: BladeDISC Codegen

+In rare cases, BladeDISC will fail to generate high-performant executables for the input MHLO modules.
+To fix them, You can deep dive into the BladeDISC code generation pass pipeline.
 See [A Walkthough of the BladeDISC Pass Pipeline](https://github.com/alibaba/BladeDISC/blob/main/docs/developers/pass_pipeline.md)

+Feel free to fire an issue to BladeDISC Dev Team if something blocks you: https://github.com/alibaba/BladeDISC/issues.

 ### Step 6: Add a Unit Test